duexcoast/duex-service/README.md

 The key entity is the `App` struct which is the entry point into our application.
-We override the default `Handler` function, creating a new signature which accepts `context.Context` as its first parameter.
+We override the default `Handler` function, creating a new signature which accepts the `context` as its first parameter.
 This allows us to write our routes in such a way that we can pass in the context object.

 We also override the `Handle` function of the mux, allowing us to inject middleware before and after the call to the provided `Handler` function.
 We differentiate between two layers of middleware:

+- Application-layer middleware that is applied to all routes.
+This middleware is passed to the `NewApp()` function.

+- Local middleware that is applied selectively.
+We supply this middleware in the `Handle()` function.

+#### Middleware Handled in Foundation Layer

+While the majority of our middleware is implemented in the business-layer, we are choosing to implement some middleware-like functionality in the foundation layer, as part of our web framework.

+The business layer middleware is implemented in a mostly-typical, if not somewhat unique pattern:

+- Write a middleware function that can accept any type of argument, and which returns a type of `web.Middleware`: This is the more familiar pattern: a function that takes in a `Handler` and returns a `Handler`.

+- The `wrapMiddleware()` function in our framework will apply all middlewares, ultimately returning a single wrapped `Handler` super-charged with all of the provided functionality.

+Meanwhile, the functionality that we are implementing in the foundation layer uses the `context` instead.
+In our `Handle()` function, we create a struct containing a trace ID, the current time and store it in the `context`.
+We can then make use of these in other middleware, by retrieving them from the request context (e.g., as in the logger middleware).

+#### Functions for Responses and Requests

+`web.Respond`

+#### Middleware Concerns
 - *Local Layer Middleware*.
 This is for middleware that does not need to be applied to all routes.
 For example, not all routes will require authentication.
 This middleware is applied when we register a route via the `Handle` function.